-On March 14, 2019, the Company completed a plan of arrangement transaction with Emblem Corp. under the provisions of the Canada Business Corporations Act, pursuant to which, among other things, Aleafia acquired all of the issued and outstanding common shares of Emblem Corp. following Emblem's amalgamation with Aleafia's wholly-owned subsidiary, 11208578 Canada Inc., to form a now wholly-owned subsidiary of the Company continuing as 'Emblem Corp.'.
+On March 14, 2019, the Company acquired Emblem Corp. by way of a statutory plan of arrangement under the provisions of the Canada Business Corporations Act (the "Arrangement"), pursuant to which, among other things, Aleafia Health acquired all of the issued and outstanding common shares of Emblem Corp. following Emblem's amalgamation with Aleafia Health's wholly-owned subsidiary, 11208578 Canada Inc., to form a new wholly-owned subsidiary of the Company continuing as "Emblem Corp." ("Emblem"), see "Note 5.
+Business Combination and Asset Acquisition - Emblem Corp.".